-The survey found that three quarters of respondents believe that restrictions should be lifted on the cultivation of flowers and leaves of Hemp crops.
-Under current UK law, Hemp farmers are only allowed to harvest the seeds from the crop with a Home Office license.
+The survey found that three-quarters of respondents believe that restrictions should be lifted on the cultivation of flowers and leaves of hemp crops.
+Under current UK law, hemp farmers are only allowed to harvest the seeds from the crop with a Home Office license.

 Hemp is a strain of the Cannabis Sativa plant, which contains only trace levels of THC.
-(THC is the psychoactive drug which causes the ‘high’ feeling in marijuana).
+(THC is the psychoactive drug that causes the ‘high’ feeling in marijuana).
 The farming of the crop is legal in the UK, but growers must apply for a license from the Home Office.